Invariance principles for linear processes with application to isotonic regression: Application to isotonic regression

-The aim of this section is to derive the asymptotic behavior of $\hat \phi_n (t)$ when $X_k$ is a linear process which can exhibit short or long memory.
-As it is indicated in Anevski and H\"ossjer (2006) and in Zhao and Woodroofe (2008), the two main tools to obtain the asymptotic behavior of $\hat \phi_n (t)$ are first a weak invariance principle for the partial sums process $\{ S_{[nt]} , t \in [0,1] \}$ properly normalized, and a suitable moment inequality for $\max_{1 \leq k \leq n} S^2_k$.
+The aim of this section, then, is to derive the asymptotic behavior of $\hat\phi_n (t)$ when $X_k$ is a linear process which can exhibit short or long memory.
+Recall that, by the well-known Wold decomposition, a stationary process in ${\mathbf L}^2$ that is purely non-deterministic and such that its one-step mean squared error is positive can be represented by a linear process generated by orthogonal random variables.

+As is implicitly mentioned in \cite{AnevskiHossjer2006} and elucidated in \cite{ZhaoWoodroofe2009}, the two main tools to obtain the asymptotic behavior of $\hat\phi_n (t)$ are a weak invariance principle for the partial sums process $\{ S_{[nt]} , t \in[0,1] \}$, properly normalized, and a suitable moment inequality for $\max_{1 \leq k \leq n} S^2_k$.

-\begin{theorem} Let $(a_{i})_{i\in {\mathbf{Z}}}$ and $(\xi _{i})_{i\in { \mathbf{Z}}}$ be as in Comments \ref{SM} or \ref{comH}.
-Let us consider the model (\ref{isotonicmodel}) with $X_{k}$ defined by (\ref{def1}).
-For any $ t\in (0,1)$ such that $\phi ^{\prime }(t)>0$,
+\begin{theorem} Let $(a_{i})_{i\in{\mathbf{Z}}}$ and $(\xi_{i})_{i\in { \mathbf{Z}}}$ be as in Comments \ref{SM} or \ref{comH}.
+Let us consider the model~(\ref{isotonicmodel}) with $X_{k}$ defined by (\ref{def1}).
+For any $ t\in(0,1)$ such that $\phi^{\prime}(t)>0$,

-where $B$ denotes a standard two-sided Brownian motion independent of $\eta $ , $\eta =\sum_{k\in {\mathbf{Z}}}{\mathbf{E}}(\xi _{0}\xi _{k}|{\mathcal{I}} ) $, and $\kappa =2\Big (\frac{1}{2}A^{2}\phi ^{\prime }(t)\Big )^{1/3}$ with $A=\sum_{j\in {\mathbf{Z}}}a_{j}$. \end{theorem}
+where $B$ denotes a standard two-sided Brownian motion independent of $\eta$ , $\eta=\sum_{k\in{\mathbf{Z}}}{\mathbf{E}}(\xi_{0}\xi_{k}|{\mathcal {I}} ) $ and $\kappa=2 (\frac{1}{2}A^{2}\phi^{\prime}(t) )^{1/3}$ with $A=\sum_{j\in{\mathbf{Z}}}a_{j}$. \end{theorem}

-Let $\beta \in ]0, 2]$, and let $h$ be a slowly varying function at infinity.
-Let now
+Let $\beta\in\,]0, 2]$ and let $h$ be a slowly varying function at infinity.
+Now, let

-and notice that $L(x)$ is also is a slowly varying function at infinity.
-Denote then by $L^{*}$ the asymptotically conjugate of $L$, which means that $L^{*}$ satisfies
+and note that $L(x)$ is also a slowly varying function at infinity.
+Denote by $L^{*}$ the asymptotic conjugate of $L$, which means that $L^{*}$ satisfies